Having spent two happy weeks in Koh Tao with lots of friends and a new found love for diving I set off for my next stop: Tonsai.

 I guess Tonsai is a place you won't recognize any more in a couple of years when construction starts on the other side of the wall.
 I'm definitely planning to come back to see what it has become and to find some new artwork on the wall.

 At the moment, this place has a very special vibe with a great community.
-After only two days, I knew everyone who stayed there (not that hard, it's very small) and could not walk down the only street without being invited to several drinks and conversations.
+After only two days, I knew everyone who stayed there and could not walk down the only street without being invited to several drinks and conversations.
 Again, I was sad to leave.

 Did you find any street art in unexpected places?